The Thermals were a post-pop-punk trio from Portland, Oregon. In ten years, the band released seven records and toured fifteen countries.

 Hutch Harris and Kathy Foster retreated to the cold, stony Oregon Coast.
 In the wind and the rain and the short bursts of warm light, they stood at the shore and shouted at the sea, demanding the answer to the greatest questions of life: “What is the meaning of life?” and “What comes after death?”
 There was no reply, but the brutal smashing of endless waves.

 Having conquered God and Death (no easy feat) with their two previous records, The Thermals set out to vanquish an even greater and more terrifying force of nature: monogamy.
-Personal Life (Kill Rock Stars), The Thermals’ fifth LP, (and first with Glass drumming) contains some of their darkest and most beautiful tracks to date.
+Personal Life (Kill Rock Stars), The Thermals’ fifth LP, contains some of their darkest and most beautiful tracks to date.
 Chris Walla returned to the studio with The Thermals, giving Personal Life a sharp and shiny sheen, as only he could.
-The Thermals toured China for the first time in 2010, one of only a few American bands to do so.
+The Thermals toured China for the first time in 2010.
 They found it quite delicious.

 The Thermals mourned the passing of their former guitarist and dear friend Joel Burrows.
 Joel was a sweet and incredibly funny man, and we will miss him until the end of our days.

-The Thermals signed to Saddle Creek and released their sixth (and obviously best) record, Desperate Ground.
+The Thermals signed to Saddle Creek and released their sixth record, Desperate Ground.
 Produced by John Agnello (Dinosaur Jr., Sonic Youth) in Hoboken NJ, Desperate Ground is a true scrappy-and-scratchy return-to-form for The Thermals.
-Fast, cheap, and out of control, it’s the perfect bookend to The Thermals’ first (and so far best) decade.
+Fast, cheap, and out of control, it’s the perfect bookend to The Thermals first (and so far best) decade.

 2013 also found Sub Pop reissuing The Thermals’ first three records on vinyl: The Body, The Blood, The Machine, Fuckin’ A, and More Parts Per Million, which celebrated its tenth birthday March 4th.